ttm/joyce/slides/enmcPresentation.md

 #title:
-A Simple Text Analytics Model To Assist Literary Criticism: comparative approach and example on james joyce against shakespeare and the bible
+A Simple Text Analytics Model To Assist Literary Criticism: comparative approach and example on James Joyce against Shakespeare and the Bible

 #authors:
 Renato Fabbri and Luis Henrique Garcia